psktam/spysheets_demo/README.md

 # Stuff to Not Forget
+## February 24, 2023
+Got the `EngineAction` class to work with serializing the provided commands and encoding them using protobuf, and I was able to reconstruct the serialized data in python.
+Exciting stuff.
+The next step is to get them communicating over a local TCP/IP socket, or some other means of IPC.

+The ideal setup here is for the `EngineAction` to just send its serialized contents to an abstract dispatcher that can be whatever we need it to be.

+The usages of `std::string` have also been replaced with a generic container called `CellValue` that can encapsulate integer, floating-point, or string types.
+Jury is out for me, however, as to whether or not my strategy of requiring all of the encapsulated data to already be allocated on the heap is a wise idea or not.
+The idea here is that `CellValue` should own the lifetime of the data that it contains, so should it consume a reference, or should it just copy the provided data wholesale?
+Maybe it's okay to copy it, but then that means the class will need to carry extra empty fields for every new type that it can wrap...
+I think.

+Or maybe there's something that can be done here with templates that I just don't know enough about.

 ## February 23, 2023
 Finally figured out how to get protobuf to be a dependency here.
 Went the route of installing `protobuf` as a system-level package using